 Pygmy Goat Shed

-- Make a shed that is 10ft by 10ft, offering a spacious area for the goat to sit and sleep
+- Make a shed that is 10 feet by 10 feet, offering a spacious area for the goat to sit and sleep

 - It should be properly ventilated